SQ2CPA/wspr2sondehub/README.md

 where paths are from `which node` and `which nvm` after using `nvm use v20` Then you don't need to use aboslute paths in crontab, you can just use `node` or `nvm`

+## Updating the software

+Remember that you need to replace all updated files and also please run `npm install`

 # 73, Damian SQ2CPA, Poland